Why Did John The Baptist Say ‘I Must Decrease’?

 Many of the Jewish people want to know what right John has to baptize people, and they are asking him if he’s the Messiah, Elijah, or a Prophet.
 I think the context is really about John’s MESSAGE decreasing (not him personally) so that Jesus’s message could increase.

-John’s purpose was to make straight the way of the Lord, and once that’s complete, he naturally would step aside so this NEW message of grace could be brought in by Jesus.
+John’s purpose was to make straight the way of the Lord, and once that was complete, he naturally would step aside so this NEW message of grace could be brought in by Jesus.

 John 1:19-21 This is the testimony of John, when the Jews sent to him priests and Levites from Jerusalem to ask him, “Who are you?”
 20 And he confessed and did not deny, but confessed, “I am not the Christ.”
 21 They asked him, “What then?
 Are you Elijah?”
 And he *said, “I am not.”
 “Are you the Prophet?”
 And he answered, “No.”